Travel Trade and Group Travel

 Away from the Market Square you’ll find shops tucked away down alleyways and in courtyards with unique gifts, clothes and locally produced goods.
 A variety of small independent shops and galleries showcase photographs, painting, pottery and jewellery by local artists and crafts people.
 Keswick is also a great place to get kitted out for your adventures with what must be one of the widest selections of outdoor shops in the UK.
 Click here for more information.

 Group Activities and Accommodation

 Whether you want to learn something new or improve on your existing skills lots of outdoor experts are on hand in Keswick with a wide range of activities for your group to try.
 On the water you can choose from sailing, windsurfing, canoeing, kayaking, paddleboarding or just relaxing in a rowing boat.
 High adrenalin sports are in abundance in Keswick from paragliding to rock climbing to mountain biking.
+View our Adventure Keswick pages to give you an idea of the wealth of activities avilable in the area.
 Up in England’s only true Mountain Forest at Whinlatter you’ll find mountain bike and walking trails.
 Group accommodation is available where multi activity or team building events can be provided all year round.
 Visit our activities page and accommodation page for more information.

 Keswick and the surrounding area has a great choice of events throughout the year from annual favourites in our Festival Calendar like Words by the Water, the Keswick Film Festival and the Keswick Jazz and Blues Festival to sporting events such as the Keswick Mountain Festival, Derwentwater Regatta and a host of Trail Runs and Trialthlons.
 Festive events include the Keswick Christmas Lights Switch On, Keswick Live Advent and the Keswick Victorian Fayre.